avimehenwal/avimehenwal.in/content/blog/yocto/index.md

   * grub configs
 * Linux boot in 8 secs to work with LCDs
 * Able to change HDD size for vagrant VB provider VM, mark it as SSD

+## Bitbake

+* BitBake is a make-like build tool with the special focus of distributions and packages for embedded Linux cross compilation
+* BitBake recipes specify how a particular package is built
+* Recipes consist of the source URL (http, https, ftp, cvs, svn, git, local file system) of the package, dependencies and compile or install options
+*

 ## Questions